CISecurity/OVALRepo/scripts/README.md

 - [Get a Local Copy of the Repository](../README.getting.repo.md)
 - [Get Python 3.4 & Required Packages](./README.scripting.setup.md)

-### Notes
+## Notes
-These scripts are intended to be run from within a copy of this repository that was retrieved using git (i.e. a git clone).
+- *You must run these scripts from within a repo*: These scripts are intended to be run from within a copy of this repository that was retrieved using git (i.e. a git clone).
 If you've followed the instructions for [getting a local copy of the repository](../README.getting.repo.md), then you're all set.
 But, if you have downloaded a zip of the content or moved the scripts outside of